Xinglab/TEQUILA-seq/README.md

     + **Full Splice Match (FSM)**: indicates that the read carries a combination of splice junctions that is consistent with that of a known transcript isoform
     + **Incomplete Splice Match (ISM)**: indicates that the read carries a combination of splice junctions that is part of a known transcript isoform
     + **Novel In Catalog/Novel Not in Catalog (NIC/NNC)**: indicates that the read carries at least one splice junction involving a novel combination of known splice sites or novel splice sites, respectively.
-    + **Not Completely Determined (NCD)**: indicates the read carries at least one splice junction that could not be corrected by ESPRESSO
+    + **Not Completely Determined (NCD)**: indicates that the read carries at least one splice junction that could not be corrected by ESPRESSO
     + **Single-exon**: indicates that the read does not carry any splice junctions

 The Snakemake workflow will also produce log files that are named after the rules contained in the [Snakefile](./Snakefile).
 Specifically, there will be `{rule_name}_log.out` and `{rule_name}_log.err` files containing the stdout and stderr, respectively, of the command run for that rule.
 There will also be `.cluster.out`, `.cluster.err`, and `.cluster.usage` files if a rule was submitted to the cluster using [cluster_submit.py](./snakemake_profile/cluster_submit.py).